danneu/hunk/README.md

 ```

 Hunk will listen on :3000 but will just respond with 404s
-because no vhosts have been configured.
+because no sites have been configured.

 ----